This site uses technical (necessary) and analytics cookies.

 7. Transparency in armaments.

-Historically, the Conference on Disarmament, but especially the bodies that preceded it, has been the venue for the most important negotiations leading to multilateral disarmament agreements concluded by the international community since the post-World War II era.
-Among these, notable agreements include the Treaty Banning Nuclear Tests in the Atmosphere, in Outer Space, and Underwater (Partial or Limited Test Ban Treaty – PTBT or LTBT); the Treaty on the Non-Proliferation of Nuclear Weapons (Non-Proliferation Treaty – NPT); the Convention on the Prohibition of the Development, Production, and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction (Biological and Toxin Weapons Convention – BTWC); the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons (Chemical Weapons Convention – CWC); and the Comprehensive Nuclear-Test-Ban Treaty (CTBT), aiming for the total ban on nuclear weapons testing.
+Historically, the Conference on Disarmament—and particularly its predecessor bodies—has served as the primary forum for the most significant negotiations on multilateral disarmament agreements concluded by the international community since the post–World War II era.
+Among the most notable outcomes are agreements such as the Treaty Banning Nuclear Tests in the Atmosphere, in Outer Space, and Underwater (Partial or Limited Test Ban Treaty – PTBT or LTBT); the Treaty on the Non-Proliferation of Nuclear Weapons (Non-Proliferation Treaty – NPT); the Convention on the Prohibition of the Development, Production, and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction (Biological and Toxin Weapons Convention – BTWC); the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons (Chemical Weapons Convention – CWC); and the Comprehensive Nuclear-Test-Ban Treaty (CTBT), pursuing the goal of a comprehensive ban on nuclear weapons testing.

-Since 1996, the year of the adoption of the Comprehensive Test Ban Treaty (CTBT), there has not been consensus among the CD members to begin substantive work on the remaining agenda items of the Conference.
+Since the adoption of the Comprehensive Test Ban Treaty (CTBT) in 1996, consensus among the CD members has not been reached to begin negotiations on the remaining agenda items.
 Divergent views emerged in particular regarding a potential negotiating mandate on a Treaty banning the production of fissile material (Fissile Material Cut-Off Treaty – FMCT), especially on the possible scope of a Treaty – whether or not including existing stocks of fissile material – and on the possible means of verification and monitoring.

-The purely political deadlock of the Conference has resulted in the inability of its Members to adopt a Programme of Work (POW) for over twenty years, often explained as an effect of the basic rule of procedure “the Conference conducts its work and adopts its decisions by consensus.”
-During this extended deadlock, however, the Conference has continued to convene in plenary and informal sessions, allowing not only the continuation of dialogue among major players on the global political and military stage but also for the development of a technical expertise on crucial issues pertaining to disarmament and arms control.
+The persistent political deadlock within the Conference has prevented its Members from adopting a Programme of Work (POW) for more than two decades, a situation often attributed to its fundamental rule of procedure: “the Conference conducts its work and adopts its decisions by consensus”.
+During this prolonged deadlock, however, the Conference has continued to meet in both plenary and informal sessions, enabling the sustained exchange of views among major actors on the global political and military stage, while also fostering the development of technical expertise on key issues of disarmament and arms control.

-Among the more recent attempts to facilitate the “unblocking” of the CD, it is worth noting an informal retreat held in Montreux on 22-23 June 2023, organized by UNIDIR with the joint support of the French and German Presidencies of the CD.
-Various possible measures were discussed on this occasion, ranging from small practical improvements to important structural reforms.
-At the end of the retreat, UNIDIR presented a report, which was informally discussed by the CD.
-The Italian position is reflected in Ambassador Bencini’s statement during the CD debate on 17 August 2023.
+Among the more recent efforts to overcome the stalemate in the Conference on Disarmament, an informal retreat held in Montreux on 22–23 June 2023 is particularly noteworthy.
+The meeting was organized by UNIDIR with the joint support of the French and German Presidencies of the CD.
+On this occasion, participants discussed a range of possible measures, from minor practical improvements to significant structural reforms.
+At the conclusion of the retreat, UNIDIR presented a report, which was subsequently taken up in informal discussions within the CD.
+Italy’s position was articulated in Ambassador Bencini’s statement during the CD debate on 17 August 2023.

 The Italian participation in the Conference on Disarmament

-Italy lat held the Presidency of the Conference on Disarmament in 2014, and will assume the CD presidency again in January 2025.
-Italy is already participating in the so-called 6+2 meetings: an informal format that brings together the six Presidencies of the current year, the last one from the previous year, and the first one of the following year, along with the Secretariat (UNODA).
-This practical consultation mechanism ensures a certain continuity and coherence in the work of the CD, which is somewhat affected by the brief duration of each Presidency.
-The 2024 Group 6+2 includes Hungary, India, Indonesia, Iran, Iraq, Ireland, Israel, and Italy.
+Italy chaired the Conference on Disarmament from 1 January to 21 February 2025.
+In 2024 Italy took part in the “P6+2” meetings, which brings together the six Presidencies of the CD of the current year, plus the last of the previous year and the first of the following one, along with the CD Secretariat (UNODA).
+This is a practical consultation mechanism that allows us to ensure continuity and coherence in the work of the CD, which suffers to a certain extent from the brevity of each Presidency.
+The 2024 6+2 Group included Hungary, India, Indonesia, Iran, Iraq, Ireland, Israel and Italy.

 Main Statements